Image by Rick Wyatt

 Kokkinochoria Flag 1821-1832

-The flag shown above was used in the region of Kokkinochoria during the Independence War of 1821.
+This flag was one used in the region of Kokkinochoria during the Independence War of 1821.
 People in Cyprus then fought for enosis (Union) with Greece.
-The Greek letter "TT" placed in the middle of the flag represents the village of Paralimni, where soldiers were recruited and organized.

 Image by Željko Heimer

-Greece
+Greece 1833-present

 After a long and bloody struggle against the Ottoman Empire, Greek liberation was finally succeeded by the Treaty of Constantinople in July of 1832.
 The Greeks were thus the first people of the Ottoman Empire's subjects to secure recognition as an independent sovereign power.